How to Use Public Transport in New York Efficiently

-The subway system in NYC divides into numbered lines (1, 2, 3) and lettered routes (A, C, E), each with distinct personalities.
-The 4, 5, and 6 trains form the east side spine of Manhattan, while the N, Q, R, and W lines serve as reliable workhorses for crosstown travel.
-Express services can cut a 45-minute local ride down to 20 minutes—invaluable when you’re rushing between a morning presentation in Midtown and an afternoon meeting in the Financial District.
-Business travelers staying nearby at hotels like Hilton New York Times Square enjoy quick access to key subway lines.
+The subway system in NYC is divided into numbered lines (1, 2, 3) and lettered routes (A, C, E), each serving different parts of the city.
+The 4, 5, and 6 trains form the east side spine of Manhattan, while the N, Q, R, and W lines are reliable for moving between Midtown, Union Square, and Downtown.
+Some lines run local, stopping at every station, while others run express and skip many stops.
+Express services can cut a 45-minute local ride down to around 20 minutes, which helps whether you’re heading to a meeting or fitting in a museum visit before dinner.

 How Do You Pay for Transit in New York?